huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-most-productive-people-prioritize-intentional-rest.md

 * Rest is not a reward for [hard work](Work%20hard.md); it’s a requirement for it.
 * Breaks aren’t a special treat.
 They’re an absolute necessity.
-* Replace the label “relaxing” or “relaxation” with “recovery,” so you don’t view it as wasted time.
+* Reframe “wasted time” as rest time.
+Replace the label “relaxing” or “relaxation” with “recovery,” so you don’t view it as wasted time.
 Think of _relaxing_ as _recovery_ because it very much is.
-* To achieve peak performance, master the art of deliberate/strategic rest
+* To achieve peak performance, master the art of deliberate/strategic rest.

 ---